- Manufacturing in Mexico

 Susana has more than 47 years’ experience in the Shelter and Maquiladora industry.
 Over her career, she has held positions in human resources, operations, import/export, industrial park management, plant management, and lean coach.
 She has personally been involved in the start-up and management of more than 40 companies in Mexico.
 She holds a B.S. in Physics and Mathematics from the Universidad Autonoma de Mexico and a M.S. in Systems Administration from Universidad Iberoamericana.
 Susana is a certified Black Belt in Lean-Six Sigma.

-In an effort to simplify Mexico manufacturing, the operations liaison is initial point of contact for the client to communicate needs or resolve issues quickly and effectively through regular on-site visits and constant communication.
+In an effort to simplify Mexico manufacturing, the operations liaison is the initial point of contact for the client to communicate needs or resolve issues through regular on-site visits and constant communication.
 TACNA’s project managers in this department are responsible for the project planning and coordination of each new startup and expansion within Mexico.

-Our team is divided into two distinct areas, direct recruiting and indirect recruiting.
-Our team of direct recruiters has many years of experience helping our clients attract the right talent for their operations through grassroots efforts and social media.
+Our recruiting team is divided into two distinct areas, direct recruiting and indirect recruiting.
+Our direct recruiters have many years of experience helping our clients attract the right talent for their operations through grassroots efforts and social media.
 Our indirect recruiting team has extensive experience recruiting all positions ranging from plant managers to floor technicians for all of our clients.

 TACNA takes the lead in complying with complex regulations of US and Mexican customs.
 Commercial crossing invoices are prepared by TACNA import/export coordinators based on data inputs from the client.
 Coordinators schedule freight with CTPAT certified carriers to ensure that goods arrive on time to their final destination.
 Crossing the border requires the simultaneous coordination of regulatory elements in both the US and Mexico.

 Accounting in Mexico is more complex from a regulatory perspective than in other countries of the world.
-From an mandated electronic invoice format to validating supplier tax compliance to government standardized charts of account and tracking of Value Added Tax reimbursements, there are many unique requirements.
+From mandated electronic invoices to validating supplier tax compliance, government standardized charts of accounts, and tracking of Value Added Tax reimbursements; there are many unique requirements.
 We simplify these complexities and manage the details of accounting in Mexico.
-TACNA helps clients with hedging strategies to minimize foreign currency exposure.
+TACNA can advise clients on hedging strategies to minimize foreign currency exposure.